mexirica/Cinema/README.md

 * Publish Message Queue with using **MassTransit and RabbitMQ**
 * Entity Framework Core ORM — Psql Data Provider, Seeding and Migrations to simplify data access and ensure high performance
 * Implementing **CQRS, and Vertical Slicing** with using Best Practices
+* Open Telemetry with Aspire Dashboard
+* Cached Repository using the Decorator Pattern

 #### Microservices Notification
 * Async Microservices Communication with **RabbitMQ Message-Broker Service**